thephpleague/url/dev-master/components/port.md

 # The Port component

-The library proves a `League\Url\Port` class to ease port manipulation.
+The library provides a `League\Url\Port` class to ease port manipulation.

 ## Port creation